-The following list of national and North Carolina resources have been collected to help you be an active a partner in your health care.
+The following list of national and North Carolina resources have been collected to help you be an active partner in your health care.

 Glossaries for Patients